josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 One of the great things about SvelteKit's static mode is that it pre-renders all your pages as static HTML, but <em>also</em> loads some client-side JavaScript to help with navigation and preloading in the background.
 This way, the site works just fine without JavaScript, but is progressively enhanced.
 </SideNote>

+One final note: **you wouldn't _have_ to use the static adapter at this point.** You could just skip that part and go with the default adapter.
+That would allow you to deploy the site to Netlify, Vercel, or Cloudflare Pages, and the site would be server-rendered using serverless functions, instead of statically pre-generated.

+Both would work great, and which to go with depends mainly on your site and its needs.
+I just bring it up because it's awesome that SvelteKit can completely transform from one thing to another simply by swapping out the adapter.

 ## Finishing touches

-While the site is pretty much ready at this point, there are a few small things we may want to do to really take our site to the next level.
-Let's get into those here.
+While the site is in a fairly servicable shape at this point, there some extra things we may want to do to take it to the next level.

 ### Adding an RSS feed

-Remember, data routes don't have to return JSON; they can return XML, too.
+Remember, endpoints don't have to return JSON; they can return XML, too.
 This handy fact makes it dead simple to implement an RSS feed on our blog!

-To start, create an `rss.xml.js` file in your `routes` folder:
+To start, create an `rss.xml.js` file in your `routes` folder, to make the RSS feed available at the route `/rss.xml`.

 ```fs
 📂 src
 ┗ 📂 routes
   ┗ 📜 rss.xml.js